 Charging Strategy Objective Commercial Charges The Council aims to cover the cost of providing the service and make a surplus used to fund other priority services.
-The full cost of the service, including an element for capital financing costs, support services and corporate overheads, will be the starting point for calculating charges.
+Full cost recovery will be the starting point for calculating charges.
 Full Cost Recovery The council aims to recover the costs of providing this service from those who use it.
 The full cost of the service, including an element for capital financing costs, support services and corporate overheads, will be the starting point for calculating charges.
 Subsidised Users of the service to make a contribution to the costs of providing it.
 This might be to meet a service objective or allow competition with other providers.
 Free The Council chooses to make the service available at no charge to meet a service objective - cost of service met by all Council Tax payers.
 Statutory Charges are determined in line with legal requirements.